NHeoShadow/obsidian-vault/All Notes/Fundamental Principles of Taxation.md

 > [!note] Tax Set-off
 > Note that taxes cannot be the subject of compensation or set-off between the taxpayer and the Philippine Government for they are not mutual debtors-creditors of a contract, except if both the claims of the government and the taxpayer against each other have already become due, demandable, and fully liquidated.

+> [!note]- On Ambiguity
+> No person or property is subject to taxation unless within the terms or plain import of a taxing statute.
+In every case of doubt, tax statutes are construed strictly against the government and liberally in favour of the taxpayer —Davao Gulf Lumber Corporation v.
+Commissioner of Internal Revenue, et al., 293 SCRA 76, 88
 ### Purpose of Taxation
 The primary purposes of taxation on the part of the government is to **provide fund or property** with which to **promote the general welfare and the protection of its citizens** and to enable it to finance its multifarious activities.